Yoruba culture

 Distinctive cultural norms prevail in Yorubaland and among the Yoruba people.

 Religion (Ẹ̀sìn)

 The Yoruba are said to be religious people, but they are also pragmatic and tolerant about their religious differences.
-Whilst many profess the Yoruba school of thought; many more profess other faiths e.g. Christianity (Ẹsìn Ìgbàgbọ́), Islam (Ẹsìn Ìmàle) etc. The Ifá divination system is a religious practice that originated from the Yoruba people of Nigeria and Benin.It is believed to be a divination Oracle made up of large sets of sacred verses and stories called Odus.
-Priests known as Babalawos interpret the messages using the sacred divination oracle that creates a specific pattern when thrown.
+Whilst many profess the Yoruba school of thought; many more profess other faiths e.g. Christianity (Ẹsìn Ìgbàgbọ́), Islam (Ẹsìn Ìmàle) etc. Ifá is a religious practice that originated from the Yoruba people of Nigeria and Benin.
+It is believed to be a divination system made up of large sets of sacred verses and stories called Odus.
+Priests known as babalawos interpret the messages using the sacred divination system that creates a specific pattern when thrown.

 Law

 Yoruba law is the legal system of Yorubaland.
 It is quite intricate, each group and subgroup having a system that varies, but in general, government begins within the immediate family.
 The next level is the clan, or extended family, with its own head known as a Baálé.
 This chief will be subject to town chiefs, and these chiefs are usually themselves subject to their Oba, who may or may not be subject to another Oba himself.

 Most of what survived of this legal code has been assimilated into the customary laws of the sovereign nations that the Yoruba inhabit.